magercoin-sloth/BUSINESS_PLAN.md/SOCIAL_IMPACT.md

 * **Sloth Charity Day:** Every company anniversary, we distribute **Premium Food Packages (Sembako)** and exclusive $MAGER Gear to the local community.
 * **Economic Empowerment:** Creating high-tech jobs and empowering the local creative economy through our Digital Lab.
-* **Inclusive Growth:** Proving that a tech company can thrive in a rural area while elevating the entire region's UMK (Minimum Wage) standards.
+* **Inclusive Growth:** Proving that a tech company can thrive in a rural area while elevating the entire region's UMK standards.

 ---

 ## 📜 The Founder’s Promise
-> "We don't just build a coin we build a sanctuary.
+> "We don't just build a coin, we build a sanctuary.
 While we 'Mager' (relax and hold), we ensure we lift others up with us.
 Our success is measured by the impact we leave behind."

 **— Sloth King, Founder & CEO of PT Lunar Sloth Internasional**